 Introductory Statistics introduces the student to the elementary mathematics of descriptive statistics, probability, and statistical inference.
 Topics include methods of data collection, organization, and representation, measures of center and variation, elementary probability theory, probability distributions, the central limit theorem, confidence intervals, hypothesis testing, correlation, and regression analysis.

-Prerequisites: MTH 050 with a minimum grade of "C" or satisfactory scores on placement test, and Reading Proficiency.
+(Credit will only be granted for MTH 180 or MTH 180S.)
+Prerequisites: Satisfactory scores on placement test, and Reading Proficiency